zpm-zsh/zpm/README.md

 zpm load git/my-plugin,git://my.site/plugin.git # This plugin will be loaded from 3-party origin

-zpm load @link/plugin,origin:/home/user/Projects/plugin # This plugin directory will be linked to your local directory
+zpm load @dir/plugin,origin:/home/user/Projects/plugin # This plugin directory will be linked to your local directory zpm load @file/plugin-file,origin:/home/user/Projects/plugin.zsh # This plugin file will be linked to your local directory
 ```

 This tag have no sense with another plugin types like `@omz`, `@omz-core`, `@omz-theme`